|Rodney Johnson, Department Head|

 Independent study, under the supervision of a faculty member, on a problem of appropriate scope and character that culminates in writing a thesis.
 Intended primarily for honors students who plan on conducting research or pursuing graduate study.
 Thesis projects must be supervised by a faculty member and reviewed by a departmental committee.
 Students must present a satisfactory thesis to receive credit.
 May be repeated in the same or subsequent terms to a maximum of ten hours.
 Prerequisite: Junior standing, minimum GPA of 3.4; consent of a faculty member.

 Student-directed experiential learning on special topics directly pertaining to subject matter in animal sciences.
 Students are required to complete a Memorandum of Agreement prior to enrolling in this course.
-Approved for both letter and S/U grading.
+Additional fees may apply.
+See Class Schedule.
+Approved for Letter and S/U grading.
 May be repeated up to 5 hours per semester, up to a maximum of 10 total hours.

 The technology of modern milk production practices; application of principles in nutrition, physiology, economics, health and hygiene, waste management, and facilities design for efficient dairy herd management systems.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: ANSC 201 or consent of instructor.